 - Students will demonstrate the ability to conduct research using primary and secondary sources including archival, print and non-print, and web-based texts.

 - Students will demonstrate the ability to define and defend a historical thesis.

-Requirements for the History major are 39 hours of history course work distributed as follows: 12 hours in 1xx or 2xx-level introductory courses selected from at least two general geographical fields of history and including HIST208; 15 hours in one major area of concentration (see below); nine hours of history in at least two major areas other than the area of concentration; HIST408.
+Requirements for the History major are 39 hours of history course work distributed as follows: 12 hours in 1xx or 2xx-level introductory courses selected from at least two general geographical fields of history and including HIST208; 15 hours in one major field of specialization (see below); nine hours of history in at least two major areas other than the field of specialization; HIST408.
 All courses for the major must be completed with a minimum grade of "C-", and 21 hours of the 39 total hours must be at the junior-senior (3xx or 4xx) level.
 An overall GPA of 2.0 in the major is required for graduation.

 At least one course (three credits), must be taken from an approved list of courses on regions outside both Europe and the U.S. The list may be obtained from the History Undergraduate Advisor's Office.

 |HIST208||Historical Research and Methods Seminar||3|

 |Select at least one course in two geographical fields at the 1xx or 2xx-level 1||9|

 |Select a field of specialization from the following:||15|